 Elvis would totally approve of this creamy peanut butter-banana coupling.
 The vegan popsicles, which serve up healthy fats thanks to the nut butter, are basically a delicious smoothie bowl in popsicle form.

 Looking for something to enjoy with your glass of homemade pistachio milk?
-Try one of these antioxidant-rich bites from Cristina of Teenie Cakes.
+Try one of these antioxidant-rich bites from Cristina A-Moore of Teenie Cakes.
 If you’re feeling fancy, you can totally call them bonbons.